huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 We have also extended the Markdown options to include some custom syntax for Uwazi users.
 This allows users to embed lists of entity cards, based on filter results and embed YouTube Videos.

-### Add a search box to a page
+### Add a search bar to a page

-This code snippet `<SearchBox />` added to any page or rich text field will render a search box that will run queries on your collections of documents:
+This code snippet `<SearchBox />` added to any page or rich text field will render a search bar that will run queries on your collections of documents:

 For example: `<SearchBox placeholder="Search corruption cases..." />`